sloria/www/content/2014-04-06-tools-for-productive-python.md

 $ pip install cookiecutter
 ```

 Choose a template and copy its git URL.
-There are a number of [available Python templates](https://github.com/audreyr/cookiecutter#python).
+There are many [available Python templates](https://github.com/audreyr/cookiecutter#python).

 Run the `cookiecutter` command with the git URL.